 You see it everywhere, those oh-so-wonderful beach waves.
 Sometimes natural, sometimes dramatic.
-If you are new to the land of beach waves, you might be wondering how to achieve this look.
+Then there are big, bouncy curls that just makes you wonder how to achieve this look.

-To achieve this look, my go-to tool is a flat iron.
+To achieve this look, my go-to tool is the Prima flat iron.

-Check Out: This is the best flat iron for curling hair!
+Check Out: Find out what is the best flat iron for curling hair

 Can I use a flat iron as a curling tool?